Our Mission Statement

 - each individual’s beliefs should be respected and valued;

 - individuals are encouraged to participate in all levels of the congregation’s life and to bring forward new ideas and suggestions;

 - programs and services are developed through consultation with and consensus among the members and adherents of the congregation;

 - we consider those in all Christian communities to be our brothers and sisters in Christ, and non-Christians to be children of the One True God.

 Rev. Andrew Kinoti Lairenge

 Andrew became the pastor of Chalmers-Wesley United Church in June 2020 after ministering to Vermilion-Mannville United Church in Alberta for the previous five years.
 Andrew was ordained into ministry in 2005 by the Methodist church in Kenya.
-He has ministered in rural and Urban settings in Kenya, Canada and a short stint as a student in the United States.
+He has ministered in rural and Urban settings in Kenya, in Alberta, Canada and a short stint as a student in the United States.
 In 2017, Andrew was officially admitted into the United Church of Canada.
 He holds a Bachelor of Divinity degree (BD) from St. Paul’s University, Limuru, Kenya, and a Masters of Theological Studies (MTS) from Drew University in New Jersey, U.S.A.
 He is currently working on his PhD in New Testament and Early Christianity at McGill University, Montreal.